NLnetLabs/unbound/doc/unbound.conf.rst

         If there is a match from local data, the query is answered.
         Otherwise, the query is answered with NODATA or NXDOMAIN.
-        For a negative answer a SOA is included in the answer if present as :ref:`local-data:<unbound.conf.local-data>` for the zone apex domain.
+        For a negative answer a SOA is included in the answer if present as :ref:`local-data<unbound.conf.local-data>` for the zone apex domain.

     .. _unbound.conf.local-zone.type.transparent:

     transparent
-        If there is a match from :ref:`local-data:<unbound.conf.local-data>`, the query is answered.
+        If there is a match from :ref:`local-data<unbound.conf.local-data>`, the query is answered.
         Otherwise if the query has a different name, the query is resolved normally.
-        If the query is for a name given in :ref:`local-data:<unbound.conf.local-data>` but no such type of data is given in localdata, then a NOERROR NODATA answer is returned.
+        If the query is for a name given in :ref:`local-data<unbound.conf.local-data>` but no such type of data is given in localdata, then a NOERROR NODATA answer is returned.
-        If no :ref:`local-zone:<unbound.conf.local-zone>` is given
+        If no :ref:`local-zone<unbound.conf.local-zone>` is given
-        :ref:`local-data:<unbound.conf.local-data>` causes a transparent zone
+        :ref:`local-data<unbound.conf.local-data>` causes a transparent zone
         to be created by default.

     .. _unbound.conf.local-zone.type.typetransparent: